-Whoever deals with sales or marketing is familiar with the concept of sales funnel.
+Whoever deals with sales or marketing is familiar with the concept of the sales funnel.
 It is a visual representation of the four phases that characterize sales negotiation:

-- Opportunities – The fourth step of the sales negotiation concerns contacts that have become real commercial opportunities.
+- Opportunities – The fourth step of the sales process concerns contacts that have become real commercial opportunities.
 They are indeed contacts in an advanced commercial stage to whom we have sent an offer or with whom we have had a meeting.

 KPIs for sales funnel analysis